 - Faculty Advisor expenditures.

 It is urged that supplies, materials, etc., be purchased from the various University departments when available or applicable.
 Funds will only be approved and distributed for the current semester.

 Should Chapter 606 approval be given to bring in non-university employees (outside speakers, consultants, etc.) a university contract for the person or organization must be executed prior to their engagement.

-If expense reimbursement is necessary, it is MANDATORY that All RECEIPTS are kept and returned to the Office of Student Affairs at one time with a typed summary.
+If expense reimbursement is necessary, it is MANDATORY that All RECEIPTS are kept and submitted to the Office of Student Affairs.
 No reimbursement will be made without documentation.
 Should travel expenses be involved, reimbursement will be made in accordance with established University guidelines.
 Should airfare be approved as a method of travel, it will be procured by utilizing university established forms and procedures.

 All expenditures must be submitted for payment or reimbursement the semester the event occurs.
 At the end of that semester, funds remaining will be returned to Chapter 606 and the application will be closed.
 The exception will be events held during summer semester.
 In this case, all expenditures must be submitted during the following fall semester.

 Requests from organizations who fail to spend their funds as allocated and in the semester allocated, may jeopardize the organization’s ability to receive funding the following semester.